hammygoonan/wordpress-lemp-ansible-playbook/README.md

 $ git clone wordpress-example && cd wordpress-example
 ```

 Install Ansible locally.
-I'm included a Pipfile.
+I've included a Pipfile.
 If you have [pipenv](https://docs.pipenv.org/) installed you can simply:

 ```
 $ pipenv install